techidaily/site-win11-tips/source/_posts/accelerate-productivity-the-essentials-of-using-flow-launcher.md

 ## Uninstalling Flow Launcher

  If you installed Flow Launcher onto your PC, you can uninstall it in the same way you would any other app.
-Check out our guide on[how to uninstall programs on Windows](https://www.makeuseof.com/tag/how-to-uninstall-programs-on-windows-10/) if you need some help with this.
+Check out our guide on [how to uninstall programs on Windows](https://www.makeuseof.com/tag/how-to-uninstall-programs-on-windows-10/) if you need some help with this.

  Of course, if you decided to use Flow Launcher in portable mode, you won't need to uninstall it.
 If you are using the utility in this mode, it is worth enabling the**Portable Mode** option in the settings.
 This ensures that all search data and settings are stored in a single folder, making this data equally portable.